-- 81. Market operators may opt for trading functionalities where orders are executed during a certain period of the trading day, using a price determined in a previous trading session. - 82.
+- 66. Market operators may opt for trading functionalities where orders are executed during a certain period of the trading day, using a price determined in a previous trading session. - 67.
 Functionalities, such as 'trading-at-last' or 'at-the-close' (ATC) orders, should offer pretrade transparency by disclosing the closing price, as well as the aggregated volume that can be executed at that price in real-time.
-Functionalities offering trading at last or ATC orders should nevertheless be eligible for a waiver from pre-trade transparency. - 83.
-As clarified in the ESMA opinion on FBAs, ESMA recalls that non-price forming FBA systems (e.g. FBA systems that only allow the submission of pegged orders) should, in principle, operate under a waiver from pre-trade transparency.
+Functionalities offering trading at last or ATC orders should nevertheless be eligible for a waiver from pre-trade transparency. - 68.
+As clarified in the ESMA opinion on FBAs12, ESMA recalls that non-price forming FBA systems (e.g. FBA systems that only allow the submission of pegged orders) should, in principle, operate under a waiver from pre-trade transparency.

 3.6.4.
-RFQ systems - equity instruments
+RFQ systems - equity and non-equity instruments

-- 84. As per Articles 3 and 8 of MiFIR, trading venues operating RFQ systems shall make public actionable indications of interest (AlOIs) except where a pre-trade transparency waiver as per Articles 4 and 9 of MiFIR applies.
-An 'actionable indication of interest' (AlOI) is defined in Article 2(1)(33) of MiFIR as a "message from one member or participant to another within a trading system in relation to available trading interest that contains all necessary information to agree on a trade". - 85.
-ESMA considers that the definition of actionable indication of interestAIOI in Article 2(1)(33) of MiFIR encompasses any quote which is provided in response to an RFQ from one member or participant to another and that contains all the necessary information to agree on a trade.
-'All the necessary information to trade' should be intended as side, size and price of the proposed transaction.
-ESMA is of the view that providing a quote in response to an RFQ meets the condition of a message 'in relation to available trading interest'. - 86.
-Regarding the timing for publication of AIOIs, RTS 1 and RTS 2 prescribes that AIOIs "may be published at the same time but not later than when they become executable".
-In ESMA's view, a quote is considered "executable" at the point in time when the RFQ requestor is able to execute the quote.
-There is no formal indication of when a quote should be made pre-trade transparent, but the time when a quote becomes executable represents the time limit for a quote to be made pre-trade transparent. - 87.
-In light of the above, trading venues can freely design their systems and functionalities as long as AIOIs are disclosed to the public when the quotes become executable, including where the request is cancelled or the RFQ expires without a trade taking place.
-The cases described below provide some examples of how pre-trade transparency should be applied depending on the design of the RFQ system:
+- 69. As per Articles 3 and 8 of MiFIR, trading venues operating RFQ systems shall make public actionable indications of interest (AIOIs) except where a pre-trade transparency waiver as per Articles 4 and 9 of MiFIR applies.
+An 'actionable indication of interest' is defined in Article 2(1)(33) of MiFIR as a "message from one member or participant to another within a trading system in relation to available trading interest that contains all necessary information to agree on a trade". - 70.
+ESMA considers that the definition of actionable indication of interest in Article 2(1)(33) of MiFIR encompasses any quote which is provided in response to an RFQ from one member or participant to another and that contains all the necessary information to agree on a trade.